cronky/InferESG/assets/sum-my-subscriptions/happy_flows.md

     Frontend -->> Director: "Hello!
 What can you do?"
     Director -->> LLM: "Is this a processable question?"
-    LLM -->> Director: "No, return this generic response" Director -->> Frontend: "I'm InferGPT and can..."
+    LLM -->> Director: "No, return this generic response" Director -->> Frontend: "I'm InferESG and can..."
 ```

 ## "What did I spend more on last month, Amazon or Netflix?"